7 Rules for Creating Gorgeous UI (Part 2)

 Note: There are no strategies or things to study in this section.
 I’m just going to list some nice free fonts for you to go download and use.

 Note #2: Based on broadening font options over the past couple years, and some of these fonts getting overused, I’d recommend a different set of fonts today.
-For more on that, see Learn UI Design, which contains the full list.
+For more on that, see Learn UI Design, which contains the full list in an interactive table.

 Sites with a very distinct personality can use very distinct fonts.
 But for most UI design, you just want something clean and simple.
 That’s right, buddy, put down the Wisdom Script.